-All families will be invoiced All families will be invoiced via CLASSREACH and can be paid electronically, with cash, or by check.
+All families will be invoiced via CLASSREACH and invoices can be paid electronically, with cash, or by check.
 Checks may be given in person or mailed to the school.
 You will not be let out of contract if your child is withdrawn or expelled.
 Exceptions may be made if the vacated seat is filled by an incoming student in that class.
 Other exceptions may be made if a family moves their residence from the area due to job relocation; loss of job; death, or serious illness/injury which prevents the student from attending school.